top of page

 What is the difference between level 2, 3B, 3G, 3A?

 A level 2 resident is considered cognitively well, and overall physically fit.
 Residents might need assistance with their daily task of living, such as meals, housekeeping, medication administration, some personal care.
-The might no longer have the ability or the desire to live at home by themselves; they might be lonely at home, or maybe the layout of their home has become a risk to them, or simply an overwhelming task to manage.
-Supervision and prompting maybe be needed; early confusion could be present, but it is not considered advanced.
+Some residents might still be quite independant; they might even still drive their cars and have the ability to come and go as they please.
+While others might no longer have the ability or the desire to live at home by themselves; they might be lonely at home, or maybe the layout of their home has become a risk to them, or maybe the day to day responsibilities have become overwhelming to manage.
+Supervision and prompting may be needed; early confusion could be present, but it is not considered advanced.
 Level 2 is often the entry level for most residents; staffing ratio is 6:1

-A level 3B (Memory Care) resident is considered having advanced dementia; they might also be physically frail, or they could be very mobile and physically fit.
-Their dementia is the key dominating component in their assessment, and exceed being "pleasantly confused".
-Their dementia related behaviors may be considered mal-adaptive/disruptive at times.
-Residents might wander, they might demonstrate some aggression/resistance, they might have involuntary or obsessive behaviors that cannot be corrected (going into other people's rooms, collecting items that do not belong to them, not easily redirected, shouting/crying, etc).
-In a smaller setting, with the appropriate level of attention and supervision, these dementia related behaviors can be soothed and minimized.
+A level 3B (Memory Care) resident is considered having advanced dementia; they might also be physically frail, or they could be very mobile and physically fit too.
+Their dementia is the key dominating component in their assessment, and exceeds being considered "pleasantly confused".
+Their dementia-related behaviors may be considered mal-adaptive/disruptive at times.
+Residents might wander, have strong exit seeking urges, they might demonstrate some aggression/resistance, they might have involuntary or obsessive behaviors that cannot be corrected (going into other people's rooms, collecting items that do not belong to them, not easily redirected, shouting/crying, etc).
+In a smaller setting, with the appropriate level of attention and supervision, these dementia-related behaviors can be soothed and minimized.
 Residents living with dementia need a soothing environment, consistency, extra attention/time, compassion, patience, and understanding.
-A resident must be able to walk with a 1-person assist or better; as non-ambulatory or 2-person assists would be considered a 3A.
+A resident must be able to walk with a 1-person assist or better; non-ambulatory or 2-person assists would be considered a 3A.

 Once I have chosen The Briarlea, what is the next step?